GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/generated_doc/geminidr.core.primitives_ccd.CCD.biasCorrect_docstring.rst

 suffix: str
     Suffix to be added to output files
 bias: str/list of str
-    Bias(es) to subtract.
-If no filename is provided, the calibration manager will be queried to find a matching processed bias for each of the input datasets.
+    Filenname of the bias(es) to subtract.
+If no filename is provided, the calibration databases will be queried to find a matching processed bias for each of the input datasets.
 If one bias filename is provide, it will be used on all the input frames.
 If more than one bias filename is provided, the number of biases must match the number of input frames.
 do_cal: str
     Require the bias subtraction?
 If set to `procmode`. whether the bias subtraction is required or not depends on the processing mode: